To get a quick start, we have supplied a sample script that showcases all functionality described below. Please find it here.

 if malwareset:check(dq.qname) then

-dq:addAnswer(pdns.CNAME, "xs.powerdns.com.")
+dq:addAnswer(pdns.CNAME, "blog.powerdns.com.")

 dq.rcode = 0

-dq.followupFunction="followCNAMERecords" -- this makes PowerDNS lookup your CNAME
+dq.followupFunction = "followCNAMERecords" -- this makes PowerDNS lookup your CNAME

 return true